-There are several UI technologies that can be used to build Cross-Platform apps in C# or other .NET based languages such as Visual Basic (VB).
-This article looks at three technologies and discusses which cases these technologies could be used for.
-This article will give you a baseline understanding of technologies that are available for building front-end applications in C#, and will answers questions like which platforms are available?
+Several UI technologies can be used to build Cross-Platform apps in C# or other .NET based languages such as Visual Basic (VB).
+This article looks at three technologies and discusses, for which cases developers could use these technologies.
+This article gives you a baseline understanding of technologies that are available for building front-end applications in C#, and will answers questions like which platforms are available?
 Can it run in a browser?
 Will it have a native look and feel?
-And, can it be deployed to the app stores?
+Also, can it be deployed to the app stores?

-.NET Framework is a technology that was created in the early 2000s primarily for Windows desktop apps.
+.NET Framework is a technology created in the early 2000s primarily for Windows desktop apps.
 The main two languages at the time were C# and VB.
-These languages are compiled to Common Intermediate Language (CIL – formerly known as Microsoft Intermediate Language MSIL).
-At the time, the main competitor to .NET as a technology was Java which is a similar to .NET but was designed for Cross-Platform compatibility from the ground up.
+These languages compile to Common Intermediate Language (CIL – formerly known as Microsoft Intermediate Language MSIL).
+At the time, the main competitor to .NET was Java.
+It is similar to .NET but was designed for Cross-Platform compatibility from the ground up.
 Java included the cross-platform UI framework Swing.
 Soon after the release of .NET, the Mono platform was released in 2004.
-This framework allowed CIL libraries to be compiled and run on platforms like Linux.
+This Framework allows libraries to be compiled to CIL and run on platforms like Linux.
 However, UI technologies like Windows Forms built on .NET could not be run on other platforms because they relied on native components of the Windows operating system.
-The Mono platform evolved and several UI components were created for each platform, but no single Cross-Platform UI component became a de facto standard.
-Microsoft does not push any one UI technology as the answer for all platforms.
+The Mono platform evolved, and developers created several UI components for each platform, but no single Cross-Platform UI component became a de facto standard.
+Microsoft does not push any UI technology as the answer for all platforms.

 Things have changed a lot since the early days of .NET.
-There are now at least five major operating systems that people use on a daily basis: Windows (desktop/tablet), MacOS (desktop), Android (phone/tablet), iOS (phone/tablet), Linux (mostly desktop).
-There are also a raft of other platforms to drive devices like wristwatch and TV components such as Tizen.
+There are now at least five major operating systems that people use daily: Windows (desktop/tablet), OSX (desktop), Android (phone/tablet), iOS (phone/tablet), Linux (mostly desktop).
+There is also a raft of other platforms to drive devices like wristwatch and TV components such as Tizen.
 The deployment mechanism for apps is also quickly changing with the advent of App Stores.
 The standard method of deploying apps to phones is now via the various App Stores, and people are coming to expect that their phones and tablets be able to run the same applications that their desktops run.

 Security is now a huge consideration when it comes to app development deployment.
-Desktops are lagging behind phones in that many applications still require the user to download the application as an installer and then install manually.
-This is a colossal problem and any developer that ignores this issue does so at their own peril.
-If a user is forced to download apps from the internet, they are being exposed to Malware, losing control of application level permissions, and opening their computers up to spyware and so on that is not vetted by any authority.
-As users become more savvy, less and less will tolerate this situation and will opt for apps that are deployed via the App Stores or in a browser.
+Desktops are lagging behind phones in that many applications still require the user to download the application as an installer and then install it manually.
+It is a colossal problem, and any developer that ignores this issue does so at their peril.
+If a user is forced to download apps from the internet, they get exposed to Malware.
+They lose control of application-level permissions and open their computers up to spyware.
+No authority vets the software.
+As users become more savvy, less and less are tolerating this situation and are opting for apps that are deployed via the App Stores or in a browser.

 Modern Runtimes: Mono/Xamarin, .NET Core, Web Assembly

-Xamarin is a company whose engineers originally created the Mono platform to run CIL across many platforms.
+Xamarin is a company whose engineers created the Mono platform to run CIL across many platforms.
 In 2016 Xamarin was acquired by Microsoft.
-They still maintain the Mono platform which allows C# code to be run on iOS, Android and other platforms.
-Xamarin is often used as a synonym for Mono but Xamarin is also a suite of CIL libraries that drive apps on non Windows platforms.
+They still maintain the Mono platform, which allows C# code to run on iOS, Android, and other platforms.
+Developers often use Xamarin as a synonym for Mono, but Xamarin is also a suite of CIL libraries that drive apps on non-Windows platforms.

-.NET Core is a modern desktop runtime environment which is heavily based on .NET Framework for operating systems like MacOS, Linux and Windows.
-Since its inception, several UI frameworks have been built on top of the Mono platform so the ability to build front-end applications that run across platforms has become a reality.
+.NET Core is a modern desktop runtime environment that is similar to .NET Framework.
+It runs on operating systems like OSX, Linux, and Windows.
+Since its inception, developers built several UI frameworks on top of the Mono platform, so the ability to build front-end applications that run across platforms has become a reality.
 Some of these UI frameworks also run on Mono.
-This means that the ability to build apps which are pixel perfect in similarity across platforms is now a possibility.
+It means that the ability to build apps that are pixel perfect in similarity across platforms is now a possibility.

 Here are the UI technologies based on these runtimes.

-Uno Platform is an open source XAML based UI library and platform that runs on iOS, Android, and Web Assembly.
-It renders to native controls, but attempts to emulate the Windows UWP graphics library on non Windows 10 platforms.
-It has a modern Windows 10 look and feel by default but can be easily customized with XAML styling.
+Uno Platform is an open-source XAML based UI library and platform that runs on iOS, Android, and Web Assembly.
+It renders to native controls but attempts to emulate the Windows UWP graphics library on non-Windows 10 platforms.
+It has a modern Windows 10 look and feel and is easily customizable with XAML styling.